Charge and Antipodal Matching across Spatial Infinity: Introduction

 Inspired by the celestial holography literature, we assume the scattering data at $\scri$ to admit a polynomial expansion in negative powers of the radial and retarded time coordinates $r$ and $u$, and no radiation in the limit to $i^0$. \textit{This is the notion of gravitational scattering we consider in this work}.
 Under these assumptions we find that the scattering data maps onto a restricted subset of the CD phase space.
 In particular both $\sigma$ and $k_{ab}$ turn out to satisfy specific parity conditions, although the well-posedness of Einstein's equations near spatial infinity does not require them a priori.
 We also demonstrate that the resulting magnetic Weyl tensor $B_{ab}$ vanishes, a property previously assumed by Prabhu and Shehzad when considering the matching of Lorentz charges \cite{Prabhu:2021cgk}.
 As far as we know, $B_{ab}=0$ had only been established for spacetimes that are axisymmetric or stationary \cite{Ashtekar1979}.
-We find that it is in fact a generic feature of the gravitational scattering problem.
+We confirm that it is in fact a feature of the gravitational scattering problem (as considered here).

 The explicit map between Bondi and Beig--Schmidt data allows us to derive the antipodal matching relations together with the conservation of the BMS charges across spatial infinity.
 This in particular \textit{implies} that only the diagonal subgroup of BMS$(\scri^+) \times$~BMS$(\scri^-)$ is a symmetry of the entire spacetime asymptotic structure, as it was originally assumed by Strominger in his seminal work \cite{Strominger:2013jfa}.
-Note that some steps involved in deriving this results were already taken by Troessaert at the linearised level \cite{Troessaert:2017jcm}, and further extended by Prabhu and Shehzad within the Ashtekar--Hansen formalism \cite{Prabhu:2019fsp,Prabhu:2021cgk}.
-Furthermore we observe that the various proposals of BMS charges in Bondi gauge found in the literature \cite{Barnich:2011mi,Flanagan:2015pxa,Compere:2018ylh,Compere:2020lrt,Donnay:2021wrk,Compere:2021inq} all match with the conserved charges at spatial infinity.
-This is a consequence of the fact that the terms by which they differ vanish in the limit to $i^0$ under our working assumptions.